Grantex AI Agent Authorization

 ## What is Grantex?

 AI agents are acting in the world — booking travel, sending emails, executing trades, managing files — on behalf of real humans.
-But the foundational trust infrastructure for this doesn't exist yet:
+Many agent systems still rely on shared credentials and application-level controls that cannot answer these questions reliably:

 * No standard way to grant an agent **scoped, time-limited permissions** on your behalf